Learn to Hunt

 1 year - $175.00 3 years - $350.00 4 years - $525.00 5 years - $700.00

-Storm water general permit applications may be submitted online at:
+Storm water general permit applications (NOIs) may be submitted online at:

 There are three general classes of activities that must be covered by storm water permits.
 These are:

 Construction activity that disturbs one or more acres must be covered by a storm water permit before any soil is disturbed at the site.
-Construction activities are covered under General Permit No. 2.
-The following guidelines apply to permit coverage under General Permit No. 2:
+Construction activities are covered under General Permit No. 2 (GP #2).
+The following guidelines apply to coverage under GP #2:

 If all industrial materials and activities at your facility are protected by a storm resistant shelter that prevents exposure to rain, snow, snowmelt, and/or runoff, you may not need a storm water permit.
 Industrial materials or activities include, but are not limited to,

-The no-exposure exemption is available on a facility-wide basis only, not for individual outfalls.
+The no exposure exemption is ONLY available on a facility-wide basis; it is not for individual outfalls.
 If any industrial activities or materials at your facility are exposed to precipitation, the facility is not eligible for the exemption.

 Please refer to the MS4 Permittees webpage (linked above) for a list of MS4 permit holders in Iowa.

-For coverage under a general storm water discharge permit, a properly completed Notice of Intent must be submitted to DNR and an authorization approved and issued by the Department prior to the start of operations or soil disturbing activities as specified in 567-64.3(4)"b" of the Iowa Administrative Code.
+For coverage under a general storm water discharge permit, a complete Notice of Intent (NOI) must be submitted to DNR and an authorization approved and issued by the Department prior to the start of operations or soil disturbing activities, as specified in 567-64.3(4)"b" of the Iowa Administrative Code.

-For an individual NPDES permit, and application must be submitted 180 days prior to the start of operation.
+For an individual NPDES permit, an application must be submitted 180 days prior to the start of operation.